visiongaiatechnology/sshdashboard/README.md

 ---

+> ## ⚠️ EXPERIMENTAL NOTICE
+>
+> This script is published as **experimental R&D tooling**.
+It has been tested on Ubuntu/Debian with aaPanel, Plesk and cPanel environments, but behavior on other setups may vary.
+>
+> **Use at your own risk.** Replacing system MOTD components can affect login behavior.
+Always test on a non-production system first.

+---

 ## 🔍 What is VGT SSH Dashboard?

 A zero-dependency Bash MOTD replacement that renders a full **system intelligence HUD directly in your terminal on every SSH login** — no external tools, no Node.js, no Python.
 Pure Bash + ANSI.